Aadhaar: Data leaks and security incidents

 The Aadhaar database has experienced multiple data leaks and security breaches since its inception.
-These have ranged from the sale of unauthorised access by database administrators, the exposure of personal information on government websites, and unauthorised use and access of Aadhar data by private institutions.
+These have ranged from the sale of unauthorised access by database administrators, the exposure of personal information on government websites, and unauthorised use and access of Aadhaar data by private institutions.

 The detailed personal information being collected is of extremely high importance to an individual.
 However, once collected, it is not being treated with the required sensitivity for privacy concerns.
 Major financial transactions are linked with information collected in Aadhaar.
 Data leaks are a gold mine for criminals who now use sophisticated hackers.
 Government departments and various other agencies that collect this information such as banks cannot be trusted to maintain the secrecy of all this collected information.
 Another case occurred wherein Aadhaar data collected by Reliance Jio was leaked online, and the data may now be widely available to hackers.
 The UIDAI confirms more than 200 government websites were publicly displaying confidential Aadhaar data; though removed now, the data leaked cannot be scrubbed from hackers' databases.
 In July 2017 privacy issues with regard to the Aadhaar card were discussed in the Supreme Court.